Moto Guzzi Le Mans: 850 Le Mans

 The Le Mans had three production runs with very slight modifications:

-The first run, Series A, had a round CEV taillight, low 'racer' seat that was unusually a made of a single molded foam item, silver fork legs and various minor detail changes and continued in production until at least September 1976,.
+The first run, Series A, had a round CEV taillight, low 'racer' seat that was unusually a made of a single molded foam item, silver fork legs and various minor detail changes and continued in production until at least September 1976.
 Although it is often stated that fewer than 2,000 of these were made, Ian Falloon claims 219 were made in 1975 and a further 2,532 in 1976 although it is possible some of these were Series B bikes built at the end of the year.

 The Series B run totaled some 4,000 (2,548 in 1977, 1,737 in 1978).
 Falloon gives total 850 Le Mans production as 7,036.
 Series B bikes and had these modifications: a De Tomaso-designed rectangular taillight with a modified rear mudguard, black fork sliders, small heel-plates, cast fuel taps and a more generous dual seat.

 Series C bikes gained ridges on the heel-plates.
 Most bikes were red and black, but a few were metallic blue (Ice Blue), and even fewer were white.

 Le Mans bikes exported to the United States had yellow side reflectors on CEV indicators, and a sealed-beam headlight as the OEM Aprilia headlight did not meet Department of Transportation approval.
 These US sealed-beam units protruded in an ungainly way, spoiling the profile of the bike.

 The bike was not without its faults, the single piece seat quickly cracked and broke.
 Many cycle parts including the upswept exhaust were flat black and paint was not up to the task, the bikes quickly gained a reputation for rusting of the black painted components.

 Reviews in the motorcycle press where mixed.
-Most disliked the molded seat and switchgear but praised the willing engine and handling.
+Most reviewers disliked the molded seat and switchgear but praised the willing engine and handling.
 The high gearing gave a relaxed cruising speed and made deceptive progress.
 In 1977 Cycle Magazine said "the only shaft drive motorcycle to handle really well when ridden hard".
-The model would go on to be an iconic model for Moto Guzzi and the quintessential sporting Moto Guzzi.
+The model went on to be an iconic model for Moto Guzzi and the quintessential sporting Moto Guzzi.